Who's thAt mAn?

 Ed Randazzo is a much celebrated, award-winning singer-songwriter from Northeastern Pennsylvania.

 "… An affable, soft-spoken genuine soul… with a scathing mouthpiece of fire ‘n brimstone—part Bob Dylan tortured song-writing introspection, part Mississippi Fred McDowell world-weary, heavy-hearted bluesman… with a Leonard Cohen-esque delivery.”

 —Mark Uricheck; Connections Magazine, June 2012

 September 2008 would ignite the collaborative music making friendship between Ed and one of Pennsylvania’s most important music fixtures—singer-songwriter & producer, Bret Alexander [The Badlees; Breaking Benjamin].
 Together, Randazzo & Alexander have released three acclaimed full-length records as well as a string of local radio stapled singles including 2012’s “Still Cry” and 2015’s “I Need a Woman”.
-Ed and Bret will soon mark their ten-year creative partnership in the fall of 2018.
+Ed and Bret recently marked their ten-year creative partnership in the fall of 2018.